pgcopydb stream

 --snapshot Use snapshot obtained with pg_export_snapshot

---plugin Output plugin to use (test_decoding, wal2json)
+--plugin Output plugin to use (pgoutput, test_decoding, wal2json)

 --wal2json-numeric-as-string Print numeric data type as string when using wal2json output plugin